What we do

 The Penouta Mine project:

-- The company operates open-pit mining of tin, tantalum and niobium mineral resources.
-The Company to exploit the mineral resources that were certified by SRK in NI 43-101; for 30 years renewable for up to 75; allowing the Company to fully develop the open pit mine to exploit cassiterite (tin), tantalum and niobium, and also allows the exploitation of the industrial minerals that exist in the mine, such as quartz, feldspars and micas.
+The Company will continue to exploit the mineral resources that were certified by SRK in NI 43-101 for 30 years, renewable for up to 7.
+Allowing the Company to fully develop the open pit mine to exploit cassiterite (tin), tantalum and niobium, and also allowing the exploitation of the industrial minerals that exist in the mine, such as quartz, feldspars and micas.

 Penouta Mine initially began with the use of the tailings from the old exploitation within the framework of circular economy and environmental sustainability.
 The company will maintain its commitment to the circular economy by revaluing the future tailings produced by the mine.